aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Open-weight models used for inference must adhere to their respective community licenses and be used only for research purposes.

-Rationale: This ensures that any models integrated into tinymorph comply with their community usage terms, preventing misuse and maintaining alignment with ethical research standards.
+Rationale: This ensures that any models integrated into morph comply with their community usage terms, preventing misuse and maintaining alignment with ethical research standards.

 ## Naming Conventions and Terminology (Formalized)